zszabo-rh/openshift-install-guide/01-installation-methods-overview.md

     linkStyle 7 stroke:#8a2a3a,stroke-width:3px
 ```

 > **Note:** The assisted-service internally uses the `openshift-install` binary to generate Ignition configs.
-This is an implementation detail—users interact only with the Assisted APIs or CRDs.
+This is an implementation detail; users interact only with the Assisted APIs or CRDs.

 ## Choosing Based on Requirements